ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 exceptional circumstances, all with good runtime performance and code understandability.
 Using them properly requires some initial learning and practice.
-Later, it always requires some thinking, which is good since proper management of errors shouldn't ever be overlooked.
+Later, it always requires some thinking, which is good since proper error management shouldn't ever be overlooked.
 No error handling is better than the others, and is should be matter of adequacy to the context rather than of taste.
 But opiniated OCaml code is also fine, so it's a balance.